Lucknow Mahotsav | 2026 Date & Details

 Do I need to book tickets in advance?

 Most events operate on a first-come, first-served basis with free entry.
 However, certain ticketed shows featuring national-level artists might sell out.
-Check the official website or local tourism office for specific performance details.
+Check the official UP Tourism website or local tourism office for specific performance details closer to the dates.

 What should I not miss?